danielsaidi/website_danielsaidi/_posts/2019/2019-01-26-async-operations.md

 }
 ```

 This will sync all images concurrently and print "All done!" when it's done.

+You could also make this syncer an internal tool, where the class that uses it provides it with images and just exposes a `syncOfflineImages()` function that you interact with, without talking operations.

-If you want it to be serial, you just have to change which protocol it implements:
+If you'd like this syncer to be serial instead, you'd just have to change which protocol it implements:

 ```swift
 private class ImageSyncer: SerialItemOperation {